lnbits/lnbits/docs/guide/faq.md

 <p>LNbits is not a node management software but a ⚡️LN only accounting system on top of a funding source.</p>

 <details><summary>Funding my LNbits wallet from my node it doesn't work.</summary>
-<p>If you want to send sats from the same node that is the funding source of your LNbits, you will need to edit the lnd.conf file for this.
+<p>If you want to send sats from the same node that is the funding source of your LNbits, you will need to edit the lnd.conf file.
 The parameters to be included are:</p>

 ```
 allow-circular-route=1